mgechev/blog.mgechev.com/_posts/2017-08-05-typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript.md

 Once the compiler goes through the phase of type checking there are a few options:

-- Perform AST transformations in order to produce equivalent but more efficient tree for the purposes of the compiler's [back end](https://en.wikipedia.org/wiki/Compiler#Back_end).
+- Perform AST transformations in order to produce equivalent but more efficient AST for the purposes of the compiler's [back end](https://en.wikipedia.org/wiki/Compiler#Back_end).
 - Skip the transformation phase and directly perform either code generation or evaluation.

 In this section we'll take a look at the interpreter which is going to evaluate our programs based on the AST produced by the parser (syntax analyzer).

-Here's the entire implementation:
+Here's its entire implementation:

 ```javascript
 const Eval = ast => {